g-zajac/plant-monitor/README.md

 install: avahi for mDNS broadcasting change hostname for easy ssh access to plant.local
-- [ ] install ssh keys for quick and easy access
+- [ ] install ssh keys for quick and easy access enable I2C in settings for sensors and OLED

 ### Applications
 1. Node-Red